 Apatite

-This mineral was not named for the word “appetite,” but is pronounced the same, which is strangely fitting since it’s directly owing to apatite that we have such an abundance of grains, fruits, and vegetables on which to feed our appetites.
-That’s because this group of minerals, which comes in a lush cornucopia of colors, is mined for its phosphate, which is the world’s main source of fertilizer.
+You’d be forgiven for thinking this mineral was named for the word “appetite,” since the two words are pronounced the same way.
+It wasn’t, and yet it’s a strangely fitting coincidence, since it’s directly owing to apatite that we are so well able to feed our appetites.
+That’s because this group of minerals is mined for its phosphate, which, as the world’s main source of fertilizer, is how we’ve grown such a huge abundance of grains, vegetables, and fruit.
 Not only that, but apatite is the very mineral our bones and teeth are made of, all the better to hunt, gather, and eat with.
-That said, while phosphorous has done much to rid the world of hunger, some believe that its overuse is damaging our soil and polluting our water.
-Taken together with the fact that it holds a spot in the middle of the Mohs Hardness Scale, perhaps it’s here to teach us that when it comes to feeding our appetites, the middle road is best.
+That said, while phosphorous has done much to rid the world of hunger, some believe its overuse is damaging our soil and polluting our water.
+When you consider that apatite also holds a spot smack in the middle of the Mohs Hardness Scale, its message seems clear: When it comes to feeding our appetites, the middle road is best.
 It’s good to keep ourselves nourished, healthy, and strong, but too much isn’t just bad for us, it’s bad for the planet too.

 The Bottom Line